 Conversational Marketing Tools and Methods

-Chatbots are an incredibly popular way to leverage conversational marketing.
+Using chatbots (and other live chat plugins) is an incredibly effective way to leverage conversational marketing on your website.
 They use pre-programmed, automated responses and conditional logic to carry on conversations that feel natural with customers.
 You’ll often find chatbots on brands’ websites, but they can also be utilized through Facebook Messenger.

 Using AI chatbots for conversational marketing is a great method for brands on a budget, as well as startups and solopreneurs.
 A chatbot is more affordable than hiring customer support associates to be available via chat, and it also offers ‘round-the-clock support.